pypa/pip/src/pip/_vendor/README.rst

 Rationale
 ---------

-Historically pip has not had any dependencies except for setuptools itself, choosing instead to implement any functionality it needed to prevent needing a dependency.
-However, starting with pip 1.5 we began to replace code that was implemented inside of pip with reusable libraries from PyPI.
+Historically pip has not had any dependencies except for ``setuptools`` itself, choosing instead to implement any functionality it needed to prevent needing a dependency.
+However, starting with pip 1.5, we began to replace code that was implemented inside of pip with reusable libraries from PyPI.
 This brought the typical benefits of reusing libraries instead of reinventing the wheel like higher quality and more battle tested code, centralization of bug fixes